f5devcentral/f5-aci-integration-automation-ansible/Labs/NSOWorkflow/LabSteps.md

 Click on **Service Manager** located on the dashboard.

 ![](images/NSO-cleanup-commit.png)

+>**All students are using the same NSO, so when you are performing the lab you might see other students configurations as well, make sure to only work on your student configuration.**

 * Drop down list **Select service point** in the upper left corner and choose **aci-bigip**.
 The service model we commited earlier will show up **studentxx-demo**.
 * Check box next to **studentxx-demo**